ashish-jeavio/second-brain/Interview Questions/SQL Interview Questions.md

 15. What happens if you SELECT a column not in the GROUP BY clause?
 16. What happens if you use GROUP BY without an aggregate function?
 17. What is the difference between COUNT(*) and COUNT(column_name)?
+18. What is a transaction in SQL, and why is it important?
+19. How to get unique records from the table without using distinct keywords.
+20. What is a Self Join in SQL?
+21. Explain the use of the COALESCE function in SQL.
+22. What is the difference between IN and EXISTS in SQL?
+23. How can you improve the performance of SQL queries?
+24. What is a View in SQL, and why is it used?
+25. What is a Cross Join in SQL?
+26. What are Stored Procedures and why are they useful?